kylecorry31/gnome-shell-extension-pop-theme-toggle/README.md

 # Pop Theme Toggle Gnome Shell Extension
 A shell extension for using the pop theme toggle.

+## Requirements
+As of now, this extension relies on the pop-theme-toggle script.
+Please follow the install instructions here: https://github.com/kylecorry31/pop-theme-toggle

 ## Installation
-To install, clone this repo and use make to install
+To install, clone this repo and use make to install (after installing the pop-theme-toggle in requirements)

 ```shell
 $ git clone https://github.com/kylecorry31/gnome-shell-extension-pop-theme-toggle